 11. Media Mentions

 This adds more credibility to your brand, especially if the brands you’ve been featured in are big names in your industry, too.

 WPBeginner perfectly made use of this type of social proof by including famous media outlets that featured their brand:

-For example, if your brand has been mentioned on Twitter several times already, you can display your notable mentions using the Custom Twitter Feeds Pro plugin.
+For example, if your brand has been mentioned on Twitter several times already, you can display your notable mentions using the Twitter Feed Pro plugin.

 Using the plugin, here’s an example of how Smash Balloon can show their Twitter mentions on their website: